syncfusion-content/javascript-docs/js/SpellCheck/How-To.md

 ## How to SpellCheck on typing with time interval?

-When a content is validated dynamically through SpellCheck dialog mode, validation classes will not be maintained after the dialog has been closed.
-To overcome this, validation can be done manually using the dialogClose event of SpellCheck.
+SpellCheck control provides option to validate the content with periodic interval once we stopped the typing by using [`enableValidateOnType`](/api/js/ejspellcheck#members:enablevalidateontype) property.
+You can achieved sample side time interval by trigger event of keyup.
+You can add/update the speed of time for validate on typing in the sample.
+Here, [`actionSuccess`](/api/js/ejspellcheck#events:actionsuccess) client side event is used to set the cursor position.

-The following code example demonstrates how to trigger SpellCheck manually after the SpellCheck dialog has been closed.
+The following code example describes the above behavior.

 {% highlight html %}